storm-enroute/storm-enroute.github.io/reactive-collections/docs/0.4/reactives.md

 events are no longer passed to the corresponding reactor and its `unreact` method is never called.

-Reactress offers several more Scala-idiomatic ways to subscribe to events.
+Reactive Collections offer several more Scala-idiomatic ways to subscribe to events.
 The `onEvent` method is used to subscribe to events, but ignore unreactions.
 The `onCase` method is similar, but takes a partial function -- only the events for which the partial function is defined are considered.